Th3Pope/Project-1-Salesforce---Ice-Cream-Shop/README.md

 2. If not already present on your system, install VSCode (or another editor of your choice) that supports an SFDX plugin.

 3. Create a scratch org based of the shape defined by config/project-scratch-def.json.
-An official video tutorial from Salesforce support can be found [here](https://www.youtube.com/watch?v=29C1TJTWauo).
+An official video tutorial from Salesforce support can be found [here](https://www.youtube.com/watch?v=29C1TJTWauo) regarding how to do this.

 - All the `code` required to get started
 - Images of what it should look like